-- 8 ounces wide Chinese wheat noodles (see note, or substitute soba for a gluten-free variation)
+- 8 oz wide Chinese wheat noodles (see note, or substitute soba for a gluten-free variation)

-- 2 tablespoons safflower or other high-heat oil
+- 2 tbsp safflower or other high-heat oil

 - 1 large onion, quartered and sliced

 - 3 large stalks celery or bok choy, sliced on a diagonal

 - 1 medium broccoli crown, cut into bite-sized florets

 - 1 red bell pepper, cut into narrow strips